Call Toll Free in the US: 1-800-419-4601

 After students have received their high school diploma or have passed General Education Development tests (“GED”), they can continue their education by attending four-year colleges, universities, community colleges, professional institutes, and performing and visual arts schools.

-Post-secondary institutions in the US differ from their overseas counterparts in a number of ways.
+Post-secondary institutions in the US differ from their overseas counterparts in a number of ways, including grading systems.
 Perhaps the most notable difference is the enormous diversity of subjects, programs, and college degree levels offered to students in the United States.